keptn/community/COMMUNITY_MEMBERSHIP.md

   - Make sure that the list of contributions included is representative of your work on the project.
 - Have your sponsoring reviewers reply confirmation of sponsorship: `+1`
-- TO BE CLARIFIED: Once your sponsors have responded, your request will be reviewed by the Governance Committee (GC).
-Any GC member can review the requirements and add members to the GitHub organization.
+- Once your sponsors have responded, your request will be reviewed by the project maintainers.
+Any maintainer can review the requirements and add members to the GitHub organization.

 ### Responsibilities and privileges